Learn to design ethical, culturally sensitive, and rigorous health research.

 This course is taught at Masters level.

-Your teaching is delivered through MyAberdeen, our online Virtual Learning Environment (VLE).
+Teaching is delivered through MyAberdeen, our online Virtual Learning Environment (VLE).
 It holds all the materials, tools and support you’ll need in your studies.
 Take a look around MyAberdeen.

 You can access your learning materials on computer, smartphone and laptop, 24 hours a day.
-You’ll find a range of resources at your fingertips, including:
+You’ll find a range of resources available, including:

 - recorded lectures